 - Cross-Cultural Academic Advancement Center: Connects students, faculty and staff to programs and resources across the university to promote access, respect, inclusiveness and community regardless of personal culture.
 Contact: firstname.lastname@example.org Location: 105 Doak Hall Box 45065 806-742-8681 or 806-742-8682

 As part of GLBTQ Awareness Month, there are presentations available to teachers for classroom discussion.

-- "Four Corners: A GLBTQ Values Exploration" - Please contact Dr. Rich Lenox at email@example.com at the TTU Student Counseling Center with questions or to schedule the program in your classroom.
+- "Four Corners: A GLBTQ Values Exploration" - Contact Dr. Amanda Wheeler at email@example.com at the TTU Student Counseling Center with questions or to schedule the program in your classroom.

 - PFLAG Lubbock: Speakers Bureau - PFLAG Lubbock has several members who volunteer to speak to community groups and university classes about issues related to gay, lesbian, bisexual and transgender sexuality.
 Our presenters vary depending on the topic of interest and many times we have panel presentations involving a group of our members.
 Contact PFLAG Lubbock at firstname.lastname@example.org

 As a coalition of the Lubbock community and Texas Tech University community, coordinated events are intended to encourage honesty and openness about being gay, lesbian, bisexual, transgender, queer and ally.

 Lubbock Pride is a private civic organization that consists of representatives of the LGBT community working to build a stronger, safer, and more diverse city through civic, cultural, and educational events.

 Consortium of Higher Education - LGBT Resource Professionals

 The Trevor Project

 Senior Action in a Gay Environment (SAGE)